johnwargo/11ty-cat-pages/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: ''
 assignees: ''
 ---

+**What problem are you trying to solve with this feature?**
+A clear and concise description of the problem you're trying to solve with this.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]